Saturday, August 05, 2017

 Ice Carvings in Harbin

-The biggest draw to Harbin is the International Ice & Snow Sculpture Festival held annually in winter.
-For visitors who come during non-winter seasons, they can visit the huge Indoor Ice & Snow Paradise which was opened on 30 June 2016.
+The biggest attraction in Harbin is undoubtedly the International Ice & Snow Sculpture Festival, held annually during the winter months.
+However, for those visiting in non-winter seasons, there's still a chance to experience the magic of ice and snow at the massive Indoor Ice & Snow Paradise, which officially opened on 30 June 2016.